FLUX.1 Kontext: AI-Powered Image Editing

 Single instruction: Replace the banana with a mango in the same position, add the word 'FRUIT' in uppercase white letters on the front of both wooden crates, paint the wooden crates green while keeping their structure and lighting consistent, and add silly googly eyes to every fruit in the scene.

-The single complex instruction produces impressive results but sometimes mixes certain things.
-It might remove unintended objects (the apples behind the orange), add the "FRUIT" text to the wrong place, or miss painting the full crate.
-The model still performs great and many generations are perfectly usable, you just lose some control.
+The single complex instruction produces impressive results but sometimes mixes certain things — it might remove unintended objects or add text to the wrong place.
 The iterative approach gives you control at every step, letting you verify each change before building on it.

 Style transfer and transformations